Prof. Dr. Toshio Ohnishi

 Dean of the Faculty of Economics

-This year, 2024, is the 100th anniversary of the Faculty of Economics.
-We are committed to working together with everyone in our undergraduate and graduate school to develop new approaches to education and research, with integrated faculty and graduate schools, to effectively address the needs of this new age of globalization.
+In 2024, we celebrate the 100th anniversary of the Faculty of Economics.
+We are committed to working collaboratively with undergraduate and graduate students to develop new approaches to education and research, with integrated faculty and graduate schools, to effectively address the needs of this globalized era.